 Growth Hormone Deficiency typically calls for a lower dose than Idiopathic Short Stature or Turner Syndrome protocols.
 Your child's specific diagnosis directly influences the prescribed dose and therefore the monthly cost.

 For families who move forward, the decision is rarely purely financial.
-Parents consistently describe the outcome in terms of their child's confidence, social development, and quality of life — not just inches gained.
+Parents consistently describe the outcome in terms of their child's confidence, social development and quality of life — not just inches gained.
 The clinical data supports real, measurable height gains: children with GHD often achieve near-normal adult height with treatment, and ISS patients gain an average of 1–3 additional inches of adult height.

 The question most families ultimately ask is not "is this expensive?" — it clearly is.
-The question is: what is a meaningful improvement in my child's height, confidence, and long-term wellbeing worth?
+The question is: what is a meaningful improvement in my child's height, confidence and long-term wellbeing worth?

 We encourage every family to start with the free telemedicine consultation — not to commit, but to have a complete, honest conversation about whether this path makes sense for your child and your family.